simonzhaoms/pkgdep/conda/conda-notes.md

 + `envs`
   - This is where all virtual environments are located.
-In a `conda` virtual environment, `CONDA\_PREFIX` denotes the root dir of current virtual environment, so if you are in a virtual environment called `test`, then `cd $CONDA\_PREFIX` will jump to `~/anaconda/envs/test`.
+In a `conda` virtual environment, `CONDA_PREFIX` denotes the root dir of current virtual environment, so if you are in a virtual environment called `test`, then `cd $CONDA_PREFIX` will jump to `~/anaconda/envs/test`.

 + `bin`, `include`, `lib`, `share`
-  - The default environment directories of Anaconda, that is if creating a new virtual environment, it will also include these 4 dirs, but with different versions.
+  - The default environment directories of Anaconda, that is the `base` conda environment.
+If you create another new virtual environment, it will also include these 4 dirs, but may be with different versions of the dependencies.

 ## Quick start ##